hydrastro/livestream/README.md

 That's basically it!
 Fuck Twitch and YouTube and any other commercial rule cuck website, be your own streaming service!
 Make the rules yourself, stream whatever the fuck you want!

 Enjoy!

+# use ffmpeg to stream to ffmpeg
+You can stream any file supported by ffmpeg to ffmpeg

+On your pc you could do something like this

+`ffmpeg -i my-total-legit-holiday-video.mkv -f flv rtmp://<IP>:<PORT>/stream/<STREAMKEY>`

+:^)